 While it’s true that iced coffee is usually brewed to have an unusually high caffeine content before it’s watered down, the melting ice will still affect the flavor, mouthfeel, and quality of the final drink.
 One is taking a highly acidic brew and simply adding water.

-There may be more or less caffeine in cold brew versus iced coffee, depending on your cold brew concentrate ratio as well as the brewing process for your iced coffee.
+There may be more or less caffeine in cold brew as compared to iced coffee, depending on your concentrate ratio as well as the brewing process for your iced coffee.
 One way to get around this is to make ice cubes with leftover coffee, however!

 5. Cold Brew takes MUCH longer to brew

 That’s one of the most important differences in choosing which cold coffee drink to DIY: time.
 How much time do you have?
 Because cold brew is meant to sit overnight or over the next day.
 The ideal amount of time is 24 hours.
-Using the French Press (aka “cold press”) method will only cut your cold brew time down to 15 hours, and using a cold drip device like a Toddy Cold Brew Maker will cut it down to five.
+Using the French Press (aka “cold press”) method will only cut your brewing time down to 15 hours, and using a cold drip device like a Toddy Cold-Brew Maker will cut it down to five.
 Iced coffee is much faster, by comparison.

 6. Cold Brew is arguably much more expensive, as it requires more Coarse Grounds per cup

 If you’re making iced coffee, you would normally only use about the same amount of grounds as hot coffee, more if you want to combat dilution.
 If you’re making cold brew, you’ll want anywhere between a third to an eighth of coffee, depending on your personal preference.
-Cold brew concentrate requires a 1:3 ratio of coffee.
-Getting the ideal coffee-to-water ratio takes practice no matter the brewing method, but since cold brew requires so many coarse grounds from whole beans, each experimentation might cost you some cash.
+It’s concentrate requires a 1:3 ratio of coffee.
+Getting the ideal coffee-to-water ratio takes practice no matter the brewing method, but since this method requires so many coarse grounds from whole beans, each experimentation might cost you some cash.

 7. Cold brew is arguably better to cook, bake, and create cocktails with